-Spoiler: There are about 50 expert networks, in our latest count.
+Spoiler: There are about 120 expert networks, in our latest count.
 Read about them all in the Expert Network Directory)

 Expert Networks are niche headhunting firms, specialized in recruiting people for short-term advisory engagements.
 Their customers include global investment funds, management consultants and strategy/M&A departments of major companies.

 There is a handful of large Expert Networks (ENs), with offices around the globe.
 However, most ENs are focused on some certain region (by geography or language) or industry segment.

 Prior to Inex One, I co-founded the Nordic expert network Previro.
 It got strong traction from early on, as clients appreciated our reach into the Nordic countries.
 We also helped Nordic clients with “outbound” searches – finding experts from around the globe.
 This is the typical evolutionary path of ENs: start local and grow with your customer base.

 From there, some find an attractive product-market fit to expand internationally (e.g. Dialectica serves most of Europe + Asia from a hub in Greece), whereas others double-down on their region (e.g. SpeakIn for India), get acquired (e.g. Innosquared, Vista Research, Epito, and a few others), or simply move along healthily (see our article on this).

 The below section is from our original post in 2018 (the above has been updated since), left here for future reference.